Improved Nonlinear Transform Source-Channel Coding to Catalyze Semantic Communications

 \section{Conclusion}

 In this paper, from the perspectives of model accuracy, versatility, and adaptability, we have proposed a comprehensive framework for improving NTSCC to boost the semantic coded transmission.
-This new sophisticated improved NTSCC system is ready to support low-latency data interaction in XR, which can catalyze the application of semantic communications. \emph{Our code and models will be available when the paper is published.}
+This new sophisticated improved NTSCC system is ready to support low-latency data interaction in XR, which can catalyze the application of semantic communications.

 \ifCLASSOPTIONcaptionsoff

 \fi